-- 1) Students who fail to meet the minimum passing score on a written examination will be required to take a make-up examination on the same subject material. - 2) Make-up examinations must be scheduled no sooner than two training days and no later than ten training days after failure. - 3) If the examination is passed, a score of 70% will be posted to the student's record even if the actual score was higher. - 4) Students who do not pass a make-up examination will be withdrawn from the course.
+- 1) Students who fail to meet the minimum passing score on a written examination will be required to take a make-up examination on the same subject material. - 2) Make-up examinations must be scheduled no sooner than two class days and no later than ten class days after failure.
+All make-up examinations must be completed by the last day of the current section. - 3) If the examination is passed, a score of 70% will be posted to the student's record even if the actual score was higher. - 4) Students who do not pass a make-up examination by the end of the section will be withdrawn from the section.